 If you’ve tried my COCONUT SHRIMP CURRY RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

-Coconut Shrimp Curry with vegetables, a super quick and easy recipe that is low carb and gluten free.
+Indian-Style Coconut Shrimp Curry with butternut squash, baby corn and red peppers, a quick and easy recipe that is low carb and gluten free.
 It's packed with fantastic flavours, and it's definitely one of my favourite comfort food recipes for the cold weather ahead.
+A healthy weeknight meal that is made in one pot.

 - 1 1/2 cups raw shrimp (prawns)